myanonapps/DownloaderForReddit/README.md

 - upgraded to PyQt6
 - updated to work on linux
 - updated to load Reddit archive json
+- updated database schema to include source (reddit or archive)
 - partially linted
 - troubleshooted for various problems
 - modified for personal preferences